cathug/webcam-weather-prediction/README.md

 # Webcam Weather Prediction
----

-This submission contains several prediction models for the Webcam Weather Prediction assignment.
+This repository contains several prediction models for the Webcam Weather Prediction assignment.

 ---